- You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

-Unfortunately, little science exists to confirm what it is.
+Unfortunately, little science exists to confirm either viewpoint.

 What’s Been Observed?

-People have reported passing rubbery, brownish-colored strands in their stools during parasite cleanses, water fasting, enemas, colonics, and other detox regimens.
+Some people report passing rubbery, brownish-colored strands in their stools during parasite cleanses, water fasting, enemas, colonics, and other detox regimens.
 This rather disturbing stringy stuff can even be up to a few feet long.
 (1)

-The so-called rope worms observed with colonics and parasite cleanses aren't a recent phenomenon.
+Interestingly, the so-called rope worms people observed during colonics and parasite cleanses aren't a recent phenomenon.

-In the 1930s, an article in the Journal of the American Medical Association noted people passing unsightly materials after colonics.
-They were described as "brown or blackish sheets, strings, and rolled-up wormlike masses of tough mucus with a rotten or dead-fish odor."
+A 1930s article published in the Journal of the American Medical Association noted people passing the unsightly materials after taking colonics.
+They were described as "brown or blackish sheets, strings, and rolled-up worm-like masses of tough mucus with a rotten or dead-fish odor."

 The article also reported that ill people who purged this unpleasant, stringy material had relief of their symptoms.
 (2)